runningcode/gradle-doctor/docs/index.md

 * Warn when build spends more than 10% of the time garbage collecting.
 * Warn when connection to maven repositories is slowing down the build.
 * Warn when build cache connection speed is slowing down the build.

-Here are the configuration options with their defaults: